Jina247/Mars-Discovery-Simulator/README.md

 [Gradle]: https://gradle.org/
 [OpenJDK]: https://adoptium.net/temurin/releases/

 Put your source code in `src/main/java` (or in further subdirectories inside that, according to package).
-To change the name or package of the main class, make sure to update the `mainClass` line in the configuration file `build.gradle`.
+To change the probeName or package of the main class, make sure to update the `mainClass` line in the configuration file `build.gradle`.

 ## Running